 Kravan House

-Operating for more than 16 years from a shopfront in Riverside Kravan House was one of Cambodia’s first social enterprises.
+Operating since 2003 from a shopfront in Riverside, Kravan House was one of Cambodia’s first locally owned social enterprises.
 After war and instability left the country with limited infrastructure and few manufacturers it took a long time for any industries to establish, let alone employ disabled people.
-Kravan House was founded by Mrs Thanan Hok in 2003 to provide training and employment opportunities to women and men people who are disabled due to landmines, polio and other physical challenges.
-Mrs Hok was born with a disability and was strongly motivated to overcome the stigma to create a thriving business that would support people with disabilities.
+Kravan House was founded by Mrs Thanan Hok to provide training and employment opportunities to women and men who had been disabled due to landmines, polio, congenital issues and other physical challenges.
+Mrs Hok was born with a disability and was strongly motivated to overcome the stigma to create a business that would support people with disabilities.
 Some of her team have been with her since the very beginning and she has also trained and mentored many more.

-A number of the production staff are based in a small workshop near central Phnom Penh and this is also the training site.
+Some of the Kravan House production staff are based in a small workshop north of the Phnom Penh CBD in Tuol Sangke, and this is also the training site.
 Many of the staff have mobility issues so creating an appropriate workplace is important.
 Senior, more accomplished craftspeople work from home where they have been set up with necessary equipment.
 Some staff have become master craftspeople, working on specialised products and training others.

-In total Kravan House has around 30 staff and their workshop is small and simple and has 12 machines.
-It’s always a pleasure to visit (but sadly that’s out of the question for now).
+In total Kravan House has around 30 staff working on and offsite and their workshop is small and simple and has 12 machines.